Key takeaway

 These changes are expected to support the EU Green Deal, reduce lifecycle emissions, and strengthen the industrial base—especially among SMEs engaged in circular business models.

-Impact Across the Chemicals Value Chain
+Impact Across The Chemicals Value Chain

 Chemicals professionals must assess both risks and opportunities.
 Regulatory clarity may ease market entry for recycled inputs, but it also imposes new obligations for compliance, traceability, and performance verification.
 Stakeholders in packaging, coatings, industrial polymers, and related areas will need to realign sourcing strategies and reporting protocols.